Fall Steelhead Fishing In Michigan: Techniques Guides Use

 Float fishing for steelhead is so productive that this angler hooked 50 steelhead on a guided trip on this day.
 Another reason to learn to do it the right way.

 Float fishing allows anglers to fish in a variety of depths and conditions.
-The float is used to hang the bait at a specific depth.
+The float is used to hang the bait at a specific depth in the strike zone.

-And the depth may be adjusted by sliding the bead up or down the line.
+The depth may be adjusted by sliding the float up or down the line.
 Float fishing for steelhead can be pretty easy if done correctly.

 Fly Fishing